Frequently asked questions

 What to do when or after my pet dies at home?

 We would like to express our deepest condolences to you and your loved ones.
 We know how difficult it is to navigate the loss of a pet.
 We are here to help you figure out what to do next.
 Please make sure you have the emotional support you need.
 Friends and family are great resources during this difficult time.
 They can provide their love and support as you make the decisions about what to do with your pet's body.
-If you wish to have your dog or cat cremated, then give us a call.
+If you wish to have your pet cremated, then give us a call.